Last updated on April 18th, 2022

 - Sudden weight loss

 Symptoms of diabetes are not obvious.
-The major signs of diabetes are feeling thirsty unusually, feeling the desire to urinate, and increased hunger.
+The major signs are feeling thirsty unusually, feeling the desire to urinate, and increased hunger.

 Types of diabetes mellitus and its causes are:

-Cause: Obesity, an active lifestyle and genetic factors are leading causes of type 2 diabetes.
+Cause: Obesity, an active lifestyle and genetic factors are leading causes of high blood sugar.
 Due to heavyweight the pancreas beta cells grow weak and are unable to produce more glucose.

 Cause: Unusual weight gain during pregnancy, Polycystic ovary syndrome are the leading cause of it.